Easily Switch Between Product Types

 Basic Concepts

-CCE is a scalable, enterprise-class hosted Kubernetes service.
+CCE provides highly scalable, high-performance, and enterprise-class Kubernetes clusters.
 With CCE, you can easily deploy, manage, and scale containerized applications in the cloud.

 Cluster